ExpediaGroup/cyclotron/README.md

         npm install --global gulp

-    **Windows/Linux/OSX**: this may need to be run as an Administrator or with sudo priviledges.
+    **Windows/Linux/OSX**: this may need to be run as an Administrator or with sudo privileges.

 4. Build and run the service: